Supplies

 General Safety

-• Well-tolerated for subcutaneous and intramuscular injection in adults.
+• Adults tolerate it well for both subcutaneous and intramuscular injection.

-• The 0.9% benzyl alcohol concentration is far below levels associated with toxicity in adults.
+• The 0.9% benzyl alcohol is far below toxicity levels for adults — not even in the same ballpark.

 Contraindications & Precautions

-• Neonates and infants: Do NOT use BAC water for neonates or infants.
-Benzyl alcohol has been associated with fatal "gasping syndrome" in premature neonates.
-Use plain sterile water for injection (SWFI) instead [3].
+• Neonates and infants: Absolutely do NOT use BAC water for babies.
+Benzyl alcohol has been linked to fatal "gasping syndrome" in premature neonates.
+Use plain sterile water (SWFI) instead [3].

-• Large-volume injections: BAC water should not be used for large-volume IV infusions.
-The benzyl alcohol dose must not exceed 5 mg/kg/day for repeated injections.
+• Large-volume injections: Don't use BAC water for large IV infusions.
+The benzyl alcohol dose shouldn't exceed 5 mg/kg/day (about 2.3 mg/lb/day) with repeated injections.

-• Never mix two different peptides in the same BAC water vial.
+• Never mix two different peptides into the same BAC water vial.
+Each vial reconstitutes one thing.

 BAC Water vs. Sterile Water for Injection (SWFI)